gophish/python-api-documentation/connecting-to-gophish.md

 ## Changing the Host

-To change the host, simply set the host parameter:
+To change the host, simply set the host parameter to point to the admin interface on your Gophish instance:

 ``` python
 from gophish import Gophish